jschuemann/nBio_docs/Scorers/DNAStepByStepAndNucleus.rst

   u:Sc/DNADamageScorer/ProbabilityOfIndirectDamageToBackbone = 0.55 # If always scavenging in DNA components, the recommended value is 0.4
   u:Sc/DNADamageScorer/ProbabilityOfIndirectDamageToBase = 1.0 # If always scavenging in DNA components, the recommended value is 0.4

-Note that these parameters should be adapted to the DNA geometry model employed.
+Note that these parameters should be adapted to the DNA geometry model employed (see [1]_).

 Since v1.1, a new parameter to handle quasi-direct damage (i.e., damage as a consequence of charge transfer from the solvated water shell to the backbone) can be controlled by the parameter::